Johannesburg: Entertainment and performing arts

 Johannesburg hosts many of South Africa's premier music events, such as RAMFest's Johannesburg leg, In The City and many international tours from bands and artists around the world.
-Several critically acclaimed musical acts come from Johannesburg, such as Kongos, Johnny Clegg, Zebra & Giraffe, Man As Machine, The Parlotones, and ShortStraw.
+Several critically acclaimed musical acts come from Johannesburg, such as Kongos, Johnny Clegg, Trevor Rabin, Zebra & Giraffe, Man As Machine, The Parlotones, and ShortStraw.

 The Joburg Theatre complex hosts drama, opera and ballet.

 The Market Theatre Foundation houses the historic Market Theatre in Newtown with various sized stages holding performances from theatre to music and dance.
-The foundation also oversees the Market Theatre Laboratory and The Market Photo Workshop - run training programmes for young creatives and presenting work to the public.
+The foundation also oversees the Market Theatre Laboratory and The Market Photo Workshop – run training programmes for young creatives and presenting work to the public.

 Public art

 Public art ranges from sculptures to murals to pieces by artists like William Kentridge and Gerhard Marx's Fire Walker.
 Many pieces are developed through community workshops, such as the Vilakazi Street sculptures.
 Others are functional, such as street furniture found in Hillbrow and the city centre.

 As part of the Johannesburg Development Agency's (JDA) policy to make city areas desirable to potential investors, the organisation has identified public art as a way to improve the urban experience of the city.
 The JDA spends 1 percent of all projects of over R10-million on public art.